SCAGspm/spm_dm_documentation_update/docs/data_dictionary.md

 | 1 mile | 9: Circular feature with a 1,600 meter radius (1 mile) |
 | 5 mile | 10: Circular feature with a 8,000 meter radius (5 miles) |

 The element occurrence count (EOCOUNT) represents how many occurrences share the same spatial feature.
 An EOCOUNT greater than one indicates the presence of a “multiple.”
 For more information on the CNDDB, please refer to their website (https://www.wildlife.ca.gov/Data/CNDDB).
 The CNDDB is offered on a yearly subscription basis, and is prohibited from being distributed to anyone outside the subscribing organizations.
 The data can be ordered online at https://www.wildlife.ca.gov/Data/CNDDB/Maps-and-Data.
-Also, the web-based CNDDB
-QuickView Tool which provides users with a list of all tracked elements that have been documented by the CNDDB to occur in a selected USGS 7.5’ topographic quad or in a selected county is available at https://www.wildlife.ca.gov/Data/CNDDB/Maps-and-Data#43018410-cnddb-quickview-tool.
+Also, the web-based CNDDB QuickView Tool which provides users with a list of all tracked elements that have been documented by the CNDDB to occur in a selected USGS 7.5’ topographic quad or in a selected county is available at https://www.wildlife.ca.gov/Data/CNDDB/Maps-and-Data#43018410-cnddb-quickview-tool.

 ![flood_zones](images/scag_10_11_17/flood_zones.png) _Flood Zones_

 The flood area maps are based on the Digital Flood Insurance Rate Map (DFIRM), obtained from Federal Emergency Management Agency (FEMA) in August 2017.
 The DFIRM Database is a digital version of the FEMA Flood Insurance Rate Maps (FIRM)2 that is designed for use with digital mapping and analysis software.
 The FIRM is created by FEMA for the purpose of floodplain management, mitigation, and insurance activities for the National Flood Insurance Program (NFIP).

 FEMA prepares the flood maps to show the extent of flood hazard in a flood prone community by conducting engineering studies called “Flood Insurance Studies (FISs).
 From the study, FEMA delineate Special Flood Hazard Areas (SFHAs), which are subject to inundation by a flood that has a 1 percent or greater chance of being equaled or exceeded during any given year.
 This type of flood is commonly referred to as ‘the 100-year flood’ or base flood.
 The 100-year flood has a 26 percent chance of occurring during a 30 year period, the length of many mortgages.
 The 100-year flood is a regulatory standard used by Federal and most State agencies to administer floodplain management programs.

 The FIRM includes data on the 100-year (1% annual chance of occurring) and 500-year (0.2% annual chance of occurring) floodplains.
 The flood maps developed by FEMA are primary tools for state and local governments to mitigate the effects of flooding in their communities.
 The data are available to the public at FEMA’s Map Service Center (https://msc.fema.gov/portal/).
 You may also request the related documents or other maps, such as FIS result report, or a Flood Boundary and Floodway Map (FBFM).
 For more information on the FIRM, refer to their website at https://www.fema.gov/flood-insurance-rate-map-firm.

 ![Major Transit Stops](images/scag_10_11_17/major_transit_stops.png) _Major Transit Stops_

 A site containing an existing rail transit station, a ferry terminal served by either a bus or rail transit service, or the intersection of two or more major bus routes with a frequency of service interval of 15 minutes or less during the morning and afternoon peak commute periods (CA Public Resource Code Section 21064.3).
 It also includes major transit stops that are included in the applicable regional transportation plan.

 Please note that this map may undergo changes as SCAG continues to update its transportation network as part of the 2020 RTP/SCS development process and SCAG shall not be responsible for local jurisdiction’s use of this map.
 Updates to this information will be forthcoming as information becomes available.

 ![High Quality Transit Corridors](images/scag_10_11_17/high_quality_transit_corridors.png) _High Quality Transit Corridors_

 A corridor with fixed route Transitbus service with service intervals no longer than 15 minutes during peak commute hours.

 Please note that this map may undergo changes as SCAG continues to update its transportation network as part of the 2020 RTP/SCS development process and SCAG shall not be responsible for local jurisdiction’s use of this map.
 Updates to this information will be forthcoming as information becomes available.

 ![High Quality Transit Areas](images/scag_10_11_17/high_quality_transit_areas.png) _High Quality Transit Areas_

 SCAG’s High Quality Transit Area (HQTA) is within one-half mile from major transit stops and high quality transit corridors and developed based on the language in SB375.
 This is the HQTA in the SCAG Region for planned year 2040, extracted from are extracted from the 2016-2040 RTP/SCS Amendment #2 2040 planned year transit network data.
 The definition that SCAG has been using for the HQTA is based on the language in SB375.

 Please note that this map may undergo changes as SCAG continues to update its transportation network as part of the 2020 RTP/SCS development process and SCAG shall not be responsible for local jurisdiction’s use of this map.
 Updates to this information will be forthcoming as information becomes available.

 ![Transit Priority Areas](images/scag_10_11_17/transit_priority_areas.png) _Transit Priority Areas_

 As defined in SB 743, “Transit Priority Area” means an area within one-half mile of a major transit stop that is existing or planned, if the planned stop is scheduled to be completed within the planning horizon included in a Transportation Improvement Program adopted pursuant to Section 450.216 or 450.322 of Title 23 of the Code of Federal Regulations.

 To assist in identifying the transit priority areas, SCAG identifies the major transit stops and their surrounding areas in one-half mile radius distance.
 Major transit stops are extracted from 2040 plan year data of the 2016-2040 RTP/SCS Amendment #2 and modified by inputs from transit operators and local jurisdictions.This inventory is based on available information at the time regarding existing and planned transit service.
 However, transit agencies make adjustments to bus service on a regular basis.
 Local jurisdictions are encouraged to consult with their appropriate transit provider(s) to obtain the latest information on existing transit routes and frequencies.
-The definition of major transit stops is as follows:

 Please note that this map may undergo changes as SCAG continues to update its transportation network as part of the 2020 RTP/SCS development process and SCAG shall not be responsible for local jurisdiction’s use of this map.
 Updates to this information will be forthcoming as information becomes available.

 ![Bike Lanes](images/scag_10_11_17/bike_lanes.png) _Bike Lanes_

 The Southern California Regional Bikeway Shapefile (RBS) has been compiled in coordination with each of the six County Transportation Commissions (Imperial, Orange, Los Angeles, Riverside, San Bernardino, and Ventura).
 SCAG has developed standard data fields using existing fields from each county and others identified by stakeholders and consultants.
 Definitions of each field can be found in the data dictionary for the project which is currently under development.

 The RBS includes both existing and planned facilities and was compiled from shapefiles provided by each county transportation commission.
 Commissions use different strategies for compiling their files so some counties may be more up to date and contain different amounts of data than others.
 Existing routes are facilities that currently are installed upon city streets or paths.
 Planned facilities are those contained in city or county level plans that have not yet been constructed.
 Each route is classified based on definitions for bicycle routes as outlined below.
-Class 1-4 are defined by the
-California Highway Design Manual.
+Class 1-4 are defined by the California Highway Design Manual.
 Class 5 is a SCAG defined route type.

 Class Definitions:

 • Class I Bikeway (Bike Path): Provides a completely separated facility for the exclusive use of bicycles and pedestrians with crossflow by vehicles minimized.

 • Class II Bikeway (Bike Lane): Provides a striped lane for one-way bike travel on a street or highway.

 • Class III Bikeway (Bike Route): Provides for shared use with pedestrian or motor vehicle traffic.

 • Class IV Bikeway (Separated Bikeway): Provides for the exclusive use of bicycles and includes a separation (e.g., grade separation, flexible posts, inflexible physical barrier, or onstreet parking) required between the separated bikeway and the through vehicular traffic.

 • Class V Bikeway (Bicycle Friendly Boulevard): Bicycle Friendly Boulevard are facilities parallel to major corridors and that provide a calmer, safer alternative for bicyclists of all ages and skill levels.
 Bicycle Friendly Streets include traffic calming elements beyond traditional signage, such as roundabouts, diverters, curb extensions, etc.

 ![Truck Routes](images/scag_10_11_17/truck_routes.png) _Truck Routes_

 The Southern California Regional Truck Route Shapefile (RTRS) has been compiled using the general plans and municipal codes of the jurisdictions in areas of each of the six County Transportation Commissions (Imperial, Orange, Los Angeles, Riverside, San Bernardino, and Ventura).
 SCAG has developed standard data fields based on information found in local general plan and municipal codes to identify roadways and roadway segments that are designated as truck routes by the cities.

 The RTRS includes truck routes on existing local facilities.
 Jurisdictions use different criteria (e.g., weight, axles, time of day, etc.) to designate a truck route for their city.
 For the purposes of the RTRS, weight was used as the factor to determine truck route locations as this was the most commonly used criterion.
 Existing truck routes are those that are specifically identified as facilities where trucks are generally permitted during all times, or the majority, of a day.
 It should be recognized that most jurisdictions permit truck to travel on any roadway segment with clear limitations to their movement (e.g., direct delivery to locations not on a designated route).
 Each route is at the discretion of its jurisdiction.
 Confirmation and updates to the RTRS will allow SCAG member cities to understand and develop policy regarding intra-city and intercity truck route connections and gaps, and connections to industrial uses within jurisdictional boundaries.

 ![Census Tracts](images/scag_10_11_17/census_tracts.png) _Census Tracts_